Cogenesis of visible and dark matter in a scotogenic model: Conclusions

 \acknowledgments

-We thank Palash B. Pal, Anirban Kundu, Subhaditya Bhattacharya, Tarak Nath Maity and Deep Ghosh for useful discussions.
-TSR and RP acknowledges the Department of Science and Technology, Government of India, under the Grant Agreement No. MTR/2023/000469 (MATRICS) for financial assistance.
+We thank Deep Ghosh and Tarak Nath Maity for useful discussions.
+T. S. R. and R. P. acknowledge the Department of Science and Technology, Government of India, under the ANRF Grant Agreement No. MTR/2023/000469 (MATRICS) for financial assistance.